kubernetes-sigs/cluster-api/docs/proposals/202105256-cluster-class-and-managed-topologies.md

 #### Validations
 ##### ClusterClass
 - For object creation:
+  - (defaulting) if namespace field is empty for a reference, default it to `metadata.Namespace`
+  - all the reference must be in the same namespace of `metadata.Namespace`
-  - `spec.worker.deployments[i].class` field must be unique within a ClusterClass.
+  - `spec.workers.machineDeployments[i].class` field must be unique within a ClusterClass.
 - For object updates:
+  - all the reference must be in the same namespace of `metadata.Namespace`
+  - `spec.workers.machineDeployments[i].class` field must be unique within a ClusterClass.
-  - `spec.worker.deployments` supports adding new deployment classes.
+  - `spec.workers.machineDeployments` supports adding new deployment classes.

 ##### Cluster
 - For object creation:
+  - `spec.topology` and `spec.infrastructureRef` cannot be simultaneously set.
   - `spec.topology` and `spec.controlPlaneRef` cannot be simultaneously set.
+  - If `spec.topology` is set, `spec.topology.class` cannot be empty.
-  - If `spec.topology.class` is set, `spec.topology.version` cannot be empty and must be a valid semver.
+  - If `spec.topology` is set, `spec.topology.version` cannot be empty and must be a valid semver.
+  - `spec.topology.workers.machineDeployments[i].name` field must be unique within a Cluster

 - For object updates:
-  - If spec.topology.class is in use, it cannot be unset or modified.
+  - If `spec.topology.class` is set, it cannot be unset or modified.
-  - spec.topology.version cannot be unset and must be a valid semver, if being updated.
+  - `spec.topology.version` cannot be unset and must be a valid semver, if being updated.
   - `spec.topology.version` cannot be downgraded.
-  - `spec.topology.controlPlane.replicas` can be updated.
-  - `spec.topology.worker.machineDeployments[i].replicas` can be updated.
-  - `spec.topology.worker.machineDeployments[i].name` field must be unique within a Cluster
+  - `spec.topology.workers.machineDeployments[i].name` field must be unique within a Cluster
-  - A set of worker nodes can be added to or removed from the `spec.topology.worker.machineDeployments` list.
+  - A set of worker nodes can be added to or removed from the `spec.topology.workers.machineDeployments` list.

 #### Behaviors
 This section lists out the behavior for Cluster objects using `ClusterClass` in case of creates and updates.